abskmj/notes/content/posts/rog-zephyrus-g14/popos.md

 - Download PopOS 20.10 with NVIDIA drivers ISO from [the official site](https://pop.system76.com/)
 - Create a live USB following [the guide](https://support.system76.com/articles/live-disk/)
-- Restart the laptop and press or hold  the `esc` key when the `Republic of Gamers` logo is seen on the screen
+- Restart the laptop and press or hold the `ESC` key when the `Republic of Gamers` logo is seen on the screen
 - Select second EFI partition to boot into PopOS from USB
 - Follow [the guide](https://support.system76.com/articles/install-pop/) to try the Demo Mode